Rhoban/MetabotAPI/README.md

 Control metabot robots using API.
 This will work both in USB and bluetooth.

+## Bluetooth under linux
+   sudo apt-get install blueman
+   sudo blueman-manager
+   - click droit sur le periphérique bluetooth corresponding to the robot
+   - "connect to serial port"
+   - the robot bluetooth entry should appear in /dev/ for instance under the name rfcomm0 (it may vary).

 ## Using the C++ Library

 The best way to learn how to use it is to have a look at the example provided in